Planning for an Azure File Sync (preview) deployment

 - NTFS Encrypted File System (EFS)

-In general, Azure File Sync should be able to interop with encryption solutions that sit below the file system, such as BitLocker, and solutions implemented in the file format, such as BitLocker, but no special interop has been made to interop with solutions that sit above the file system (like NTFS Encrypted File System).
+In general, Azure File Sync should support interoperability with encryption solutions that sit below the file system, such as BitLocker, and with solutions that are implemented in the file format, such as BitLocker.
+No special interoperability has been made for solutions that sit above the file system (like NTFS EFS).

 Other Hierarchical Storage Management (HSM) solutions

-No other Hierarchical Storage Management solution should be used with Azure File Sync.
+No other HSM solutions should be used with Azure File Sync.

 |West US||California, USA|